ziyuezhangd/accessibility-app/README.md

 The maintenance lead will merge latest changes from `dev` into `main` periodically and deploy on the server

+Details on version control: [Notion - Development Lifecycle](https://www.notion.so/Development-Lifecycle-765c3a23d0ac4d3bb95618213883b4a8)

 ## How to run the app locally during development
 ### Install dependencies for frontend and backend